 You may need someone to upgrade you if website shame is holding you back from really blowing it up.
 If you can identify what it is about your website that makes you too embarrassed to link to it anywhere and everywhere, you can start to do something about it.
 You want your website to be a strong part of your customer’s experience with your brand.
 If they land on your site and buy from your (or book a discovery call, for example) but what they thought you were all about online doesn’t translate to the real world… well, let’s just say that does NOT strengthen your know, like, and trust factor.

 Your products and services don’t suit your ideal customer anymore.

 Maybe you saw early success with what you offered but lately you haven’t been seeing any real traction.
 Maybe you raised your prices but now the dollar sign on those old offerings doesn’t seem to attract your people anymore.
 Perhaps you WANT to raise your rates but can’t figure out how to do that without adding value somewhere.
 In this case, you need to upgrade your brand’s offerings by packaging your services up in a new way, adding more value, and repositioning your products in a stronger way to reflect the customer best suited for it — and the impact their purchase will make.

 Your words just feel all wrong.

 The copy on your About page.
 Each and every blog post.
 Your weekly newsletter.
 Your sales page copy.
 Those pesky Instagram captions.
-All of the words you use to express your brand should connect with your target audience.
+All of the words you use to express your brand should connect with your target audience and their emotions.
 When those words you spend so much time on are completely ineffectual, it can be really demoralizing, right?
 To fix your brand voice, you can hire a copywriter or rewrite those key parts of your brand presence by stepping outside of yourself a bit.